 Thank you for contributing your time and insights to COSA literature.
 We appreciate your generosity.
-The Literature Committee, with the assistance of the ISO Board, has created some guidelines to make the whole process run smoothly.
+With the assistance of the ISO Board, the Literature Committee has created some guidelines to help the whole process run smoothly.

-Please be sure that your writing adheres to all items on the Writing Guidelines for COSA Literature list.
-Then, submit your writing for possible inclusion in COSA literature to firstname.lastname@example.org.
-Include the topic and/or specific literature project (if any) in the subject line and your first name and phone number in the body of the e-mail.
-If you are working directly with a member of the Literature Committee, and are emailing directly to her or him, please include email@example.com in the Cc line for archiving purposes.
+Please be sure that your writing adheres to the Writing Guidelines for COSA Literature below.
+Then, submit your writing, along with a signed copyright release form, for possible inclusion in COSA literature to email@example.com.
+Include the topic and/or specific literature project (if any) in the subject line and your first name and phone number in the body of the email.
+If you are working directly with a member of the Literature Committee, and are emailing directly to them, please include firstname.lastname@example.org in the copy (cc:) line for archiving purposes.

 Once we receive your submission, we will send an acknowledgment of receipt, along with a release form.
 Please sign and return the release form by mail immediately, using the instructions you receive.
 Your submission will be forwarded to members of the COSA Literature Committee.